Who is responsible for enforcement

 How compliance assessment may arise

-Assessment of compliance with the Regulations may arise through routine regulatory activity — for example, where local authority officers are already engaged in food safety inspection or other regulatory visits — or through targeted review directed specifically at HFSS promotion and placement.
+Assessment of compliance with the Regulations may arise through routine regulatory activity, for example where local authority officers are already engaged in food safety inspection or other regulatory visits, or through targeted review directed specifically at HFSS promotion and placement.

-In practice, the Regulations are likely to be encountered in the context of broader regulatory relationships with local authorities rather than as a wholly separate enforcement stream.
+the Regulations are likely to be encountered in the context of broader regulatory relationships with local authorities rather than as a wholly separate enforcement stream.
 HFSS-related observations may therefore form part of a wider regulatory picture that includes food hygiene, standards, and trading standards activity.

 What non-compliance may involve